 verb (used with object), in·tu·bat·ed, in·tu·bat·ing.Medicine/Medical.

-Example sentences from the Web for intubation
+Example sentences from the Web for intubate

 It is probable that slight cases of stenosis can be treated better by intubation than by thyrotomy.